sagemath/trac_to_gh/Issue 1733.md

 # Issue 1733: notebook bug -- %foo (or anything else) in a cell by itself (with nothing else in the cell) does not give an error but it *should*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1733

 Original creator: was